-Did I say read?
-Yes, I did indeed.
+Did we say read?
+Yes, we did indeed.
 Is alcohol listed anywhere on the ingredient list?
 If so, then this product is not helping your dry skin problem.
 Alcohol has a drying effect on the skin.
-So using an alcohol based product to help with dry skin is sort of an oxymoron.
-The bottom line is that it probably is not helping the situation, and may be contributing to the problem.
-Change over to a no-alcohol product right away.
-If you are having trouble finding no-alcohol products, natural handmade products are a great way to go.
+So, using an alcohol-based product to help with dry skin is sort of an oxymoron.
+The bottom line is that it is probably not helping the situation and may be contributing to the problem.
+Change over to a non-alcohol-based product right away.
+If you are having trouble finding non-alcohol-based products, natural handmade products are a great way to go.
 You can also search the beauty aisle of your local natural foods store.

 Exfoliation is the removal of dry, dead skin.
 Your body usually does this naturally, but as we age this process may get slower, resulting in buildup.
 Any exfoliation should be gentle on the face, and slightly more aggressive on the body.
 For the face use a facial scrub.
 Exfoliate the face once to three times a week.
 For the body use a natural bristle brush with a natural soap.
 Exfoliate the body daily in the shower or bath.
-What about the feet?
-It is best to use a pumice stone, or an exfoliation tool right after your shower or bath.
+Now about your feet - it is best to use a pumice stone, or an exfoliation tool right after your shower or bath.
 Then apply an oil or moisturizer.

 Simply defined abhyanga is the oiling of the body.
 Abhyanga not only relaxes the body, but also lubricates the skin and can contribute to your overall health.
-By massaging the oil into your body you are increasing circulation and blood flow in the skin.
+By massaging the oil into your body, you are increasing circulation and blood flow to the skin.
 This greatly improves the appearance of the skin.
 How often should you do an abhyanga routine?
-Every day is nice, but if this is not possible then once a week is still beneficial.
+Every day is suggested, but if this is not possible then once a week is still beneficial.